N1K1TAS95/django_composite_auto_field/README.rst

 Arguments::

-    prefix      # It's used to indicate prefix for the code use_year    # When it's True, last two numbers of current year will be used after prefix zero        # Indicated number of zeros before the number
+    prefix      # It's used to indicate prefix for the code, default is "CC" use_year    # When it's True, last two numbers of current year will be used after prefix zero        # Indicated number of zeros before the number